davidhalter/jedi/docs/docs/usage.rst

 End User Usage
 ==============

-If you are a not an IDE Developer, the odds are that you just want to use
-|jedi| as a browser plugin or in the shell.
-Yes that's :ref:`also possible
-<repl-completion>`!

-|jedi| is relatively young and can be used in a variety of Plugins and
+|jedi| is can be used in a variety of plugins and software.
+It is also possible
-Software.
-If your Editor/IDE is not among them, recommend |jedi| to your IDE developers.
+to use |jedi| in the :ref:`Python shell or with IPython <repl-completion>`.

 .. _editor-plugins: